-When you’re looking for fish to catch, you might be wondering: What species are panfish?
+When you’re looking for fish to catch, you might wonder: What species are panfish?
 What makes them called that?
-This article will answer all these questions and more, as well as show you the most common panfish species in the US.
-Read on to learn more about this species and the habitat where they live.
+This article will answer all these questions and more and show you the most common panfish species in the US.
+Read on to learn more about this species and its habitat.
 Then you can start your search for panfish by setting up your own fishing trip!
 Here are some of the tips you’ll need to catch panfish.

 What fish species are panfish in the USA?

 Panfish refers to the various kinds of fish that grow less than a frying pan.
 Some species are subspecies of other fish, such as bluegills, redear, and green sunfish.
 Among these species, there are also some smaller ones like crappies and sunfish.
 Throughout the USA, they are abundant, but they vary depending on their region.
 For example, in the Midwest, certain breeds are staples.
 In other areas, smaller species are preferred.

 These small fish live in warm water environments.
 They feed on crustaceans, insects, and minnows.
 They are easy to catch, but they fight hard for their small size.
 For best results, use a light-weight, medium-power fishing rod and line with four to eight pounds of line.
 To catch panfish, try using live bait such as worms, shiners, and jig heads.
 FishUSA sells top-quality baits for fishing panfish.

 When looking for fish species, one must be careful to identify what species are legal.
 While some fish are illegal, others aren’t.
 The word panfish is a common slang term for smaller freshwater fish.
 They are considered panfish as long as they are small enough to fit in a frying pan.
 You’ll find plenty of panfish in your area if you’re a fish lover.